grrrr/nsgt/README.md

-# NSGT and sliCQ transforms
+# PyTorch NSGT and sliCQ transforms

-PyTorch implementation of the Nonstationary Gabor Transform and sliCQ Transform, forked from [the reference implementation](https://github.com/grrrr/nsgt):
+This project is a PyTorch implementation of the Nonstationary Gabor Transform and sliCQ Transform, based on [Balazs et al. 2011](http://ltfat.org/notes/ltfatnote018.pdf) and [Dörfler et al. 2014](https://www.univie.ac.at/nonstatgab/cqt/index.php).
+It is forked from [the reference implementation](https://github.com/grrrr/nsgt) by Thomas Grill, with the following additions:
-* Peter Balazs et al, "Theory, implementation and applications of nonstationary Gabor frames."
-In: Journal of computational and applied mathematics 236 (2011), pp. 1481–1496. doi: 10.1016/j.cam.2011.09.011. url: https://ltfat.github.io/notes/ltfatnote018.pdf.
-* Gino Angelo Velasco et al., "Constructing an invertible constant-Q transform with nonstationary Gabor frames."
-2011. url: https://www.univie.ac.at/nonstatgab/pdf_files/dohogrve11_amsart.pdf.

-This fork adds the following features:
+* [PyTorch](https://github.com/pytorch/pytorch/) tensor implementation for both the NSGT and sliCQ transforms, resulting in faster performance and the capability to use them in GPU deep learning models
 * Bark scale based on the [Barktan formula](https://github.com/stephencwelch/Perceptual-Coding-In-Python/issues/3)
-* Variable-Q scale with a frequency offset parameter based on:
+* Variable-Q scale with a frequency offset parameter, which can be seen in [Schörkhuber et al. 2014](https://www.researchgate.net/publication/274009051_A_Matlab_Toolbox_for_Efficient_Perfect_Reconstruction_Time-Frequency_Transforms_with_Log-Frequency_Resolution) and [Huang et al. 2015](https://www.researchgate.net/publication/292361602_A_Real-Time_Variable-Q_Non-Stationary_Gabor_Transform_for_Pitch_Shifting)
-    * Christian Schörkhuber et al. “A Matlab Toolbox for Efficient Perfect Reconstruction Time-Frequency Transforms with Log-Frequency Resolution.”
-In: Proceedings of the AES International Conference.
-2014.
-    * Dong-Yan Huang, Minghui Dong, and Haizhou Li.
-“A Real-Time Variable-Q Non-Stationary Gabor Transform for Pitch Shifting.”
-In: INTERSPEECH – 16th Annual Conference of the International Speech Communication Association.
-Sept.
-2015.
 * Minimum slice length suggestion for a given frequency scale
-* [PyTorch](https://github.com/pytorch/pytorch/) tensor implementation for faster performance and the capability to use the NSGT or sliCQ in GPU deep learning models
-* Support for the ragged/jagged sliCQ transform

-The purpose of this fork is to support a [deep learning model for music source separation](https://github.com/sevagh/xumx-sliCQ).

 ## STFT vs. sliCQ spectrogram